LinVisual/Anime-CBT1-Reverse/README.md

 ## Contributing

 We welcome all forms of contribution!

-Report issues or suggestions
+- Report issues or suggestions
-Submit code improvements
+- Submit code improvements
-Add new code examples
+- Add new code examples
-Improve documentation

 ## Disclaimer